ABLE Act Overview

 Like state 529 college savings plans, states are likely to offer qualified individuals and families multiple options to establish ABLE accounts with varied investment strategies.
 Each individual and family will need to project possible future needs and costs over time, and to assess their risk tolerance for possible future investment strategies to grow their savings.
 According to the ABLE Act, account contributors or designated beneficiaries may change the way their money is invested in the account up to two times per year.

-An ABLE Account will provide more choice and control for the beneficiary and family.
+An ABLE account will provide more choice and control for the beneficiary and family.
 The cost of establishing an account will be considerably less than either a Special Needs Trust (SNT) or Pooled Income Trust.
 With an ABLE account, account owners will have the ability to control their funds and, if circumstances change, still have other options available to them.
+ABLE accounts also have disadvantages, such as the annual contribution limit.
 Determining which option is the most appropriate will depend upon individual circumstances.
-For many families, the ABLE account will be a significant and viable option in addition to, rather than instead of, a Trust program.
+For many families, the ABLE account will be a savings mechanism used in addition to, rather than instead of, establishing a trust.